 What is Columbia's policy on the submission of supplementary materials (i.e. musical recording, artistic portfolio, science abstract, etc.)?

-Architecture, Creative Writing, Dance, Drama and Theatre Arts, Film, Maker, Music and Visual Arts supplements can be submitted through SlideRoom, an online platform that allows applicants to send digital materials to the admissions office.
-Please see our Supplementary Materials page for information regarding the submission of these materials.
+Architecture, Creative Writing, Dance, Drama and Theatre Arts, Film, Maker, Music and Visual Arts supplements can be submitted through SlideRoom, an online platform that allows applicants to send digital materials to the Committee on Admissions.
+Do not send CDs, DVDs or hard copies of any materials, as they will not be reviewed.
+If you have completed academic research with a faculty member or mentor, a short abstract may be uploaded as part of your application.
+Learn more about supplementary materials.

 I have completed academic research during high school.
 How can I share this information in my application?